Kutztown University: Student life

 The approximately 170 student organizations at Kutztown University of Pennsylvania include advisory councils, academic, campus media, diversified interest, Greek Life, performing arts, public service, residency issues, social justice, spiritual, special interest, sports (club and recreation), vegetarianism, and visual arts affiliates; plus musical entertainment, dances, lectures, comedy, excursions, and cultural events.
 The McFarland Student Union houses the bookstore, movie theater, game room, cafeteria, TV lounge, coffeehouse, financial center, and cyber lounge.

 Kutztown University has a free shuttle bus service that serves the campus and the adjacent town when school is in session, consisting of four routes operating at different times and to different locations.

+International Office

+Kutztown University has an Office of International Education and Global Engagement (International Office) that supports a robust study abroad program.
+Over 100 students study abroad each year on KU-Led programs (faculty-led), exchange programs, international internships, and more.
+The International Office is also responsible for international student admissions, and provides comprehensive support and immigration advising to international students.
+Kutztown University hosts more than 100 international students from over 40 countries.

 University facilities

 Kutztown University of Pennsylvania has many special facilities, including a gallery, planetarium, observatory, LGBTQ Center, TV production facilities, a student-operated radio station, 15 student-accessible computer labs containing nearly 500 systems, cartography lab, early learning center, curriculum materials center, Pennsylvania German Heritage Center, and the Wallops Island marine science consortium facility in Virginia.

 The newly constructed Academic Forum within the north campus, opened January 2007, spans 65000 sqft and holds seven smart classrooms for some courses, seating from between 85 and 200 students each, and features a central dining area.
 Approximately three percent of classes, including 70 of 2,200 sections offered at the university, are taught within the Academic Forum.

 Additional renovations to academic buildings and current residence halls attempt to accommodate the rapid expansion of attendance, which has seen an increase of "30 percent from 7,843 in 1996 to a record 10,193 students in the Fall of 2006."
 The addition to Schaeffer Auditorium is a prime example of one of the many renovation projects.